 They also have a decent height.
 Male labs tend to have a height of between 22.5 inches to 24 inches.
 Female labs have a height between 21.5 inches and 23.5 inches.
 Overall, labradors are strongly built and are bred to be athletic.

-9. English Fishers Were the First Labrador Owners
+9. English Anglers Were the First Labrador Owners

 The first labrador retriever was registered with the Kennel Club in 1903.
 However, the first labrador registered with the American Kennel Club in the United States wasn’t until the 1920s.